Is Your Sleep as Messed up as Ours These Days?

 - Soak up the sun early in the day, if you can.
 Hamilton says doing so can help keep your circadian rhythm in check, while also boosting our immune system.

 - Make time for exercise.
-Not only is working out good for your overall health, but it releases endorphins, improves your mood, and expends energy to help you sleep better at night.
+Not only is moving your body good for your overall health, but it releases endorphins, improves your mood, and expends energy to help you sleep better at night.
 Activities as simple as talking a casual walk in the evening or doing a few yoga stretches can help you feel more in tune with your body.

 - Shut down electronics, turn off the news, and avoid caffeine and alcohol at least one hour before bed.
 Doing so can help reduce pre-sleep anxiety and insomnia.